sijms/go-ora/README.md

 [//]: # (### Supported DBMS features)
 ### releases
 <details>

+### version 2.7.23
+* Update BFile code to support null value and use *sql.DB
+* Fix issue: BFile not working with lob pre-fetch mode
+* Improve Bulk insert by removing un-necessary calls for `EncodeValue` so Bulk insert now can support Lob objects
+* Fix issue related to refcursor

 ### version 2.7.20
 * fix time not in timezone issue specially with oracle 19c